*This post may contain affiliate links for which I earn commissions.*

 - Device traffic and node traffic are separated.

-Tri-band improves congestion handling compared to dual-band, but wireless backhaul still weakens across:
+Tri-band (see when tri-band actually makes a difference) improves congestion handling compared to dual-band, but wireless backhaul still weakens across:

-- Floors (see how Wi-Fi coverage actually works).
+- Floors (see how WiFi coverage actually works in real homes).

 - Dense walls.